dpzhuX/ffpack/README.md

-# Fatigue and fracture package
+# Welcome to FFPack

+## Purpose
-`ffpack` is an open source Python library for fatigue and fracture evaluation.
+`ffpack` ( Fatigue and Fracture Package ) is an open source Python library for fatigue and fracture evaluation.
+It supports the standard fatigue counting methods in ASTM E1049-85(2017).
+A lot of features are preparing for this package.

 ## Installation